 At Simpson College, John Benoit teaches music theory and general music courses, studio trombone, and brass chamber ensembles.
-In addition, he is currently the Chair of the Music Department and has served in the past as chair of the Fine Arts Division.
+In addition, he has served in the past as Chair of the Music Department as well as chair of the Division of Visual and Performing Arts.

-Off campus, Benoit is an active jazz performer (trombone and piano), arranger, and band leader.
-He researches American jazz and popular music of the early 20th-century with a particular interest in Iowa’s town bands, circuit Chautauqua performers, and photoplay music of the silent movie era.
+Off campus, Benoit is an active jazz performer (trombone and piano), composer/arranger, and band leader.
+He researches American jazz and popular music of the early 20th-century with a particular interest in Iowa’s town bands, circuit Chautauqua performers, and photoplay music used to accompany silent movies.

 • Music theory